gachiemchiep/source_code/yolov4/README.md

 ```

 * Combine into RT file.
-Replace content of yolo4.cpp main method by following.(it isJust change some path, no big deal)
+Replace content of yolo4.cpp main method by following.(it isJust change some path, no big deal).
+The the modified file is at [yolo4.cpp](https://raw.githubusercontent.com/gachiemchiep/source_code/master/yolov4/tkDNN/yolo4.cpp)

 ```cpp
 int main() {